Adrien Arcand

-Adrien Arcand (October 3, 1899 – August 1, 1967) was a Canadian journalist and politician who is best known for advocating fascism between 1929 and until his death in 1967.
+Adrien Arcand (October 3, 1899 – August 1, 1967) was a Canadian fascist politician, writer, and journalist.
+He founded and led the far-right National Unity Party of Canada from 1934 until his death in 1967.
 During his political career, he proclaimed himself as the "Canadian Führer".

-He was detained by the federal government for the duration of the Second World War by the Defence of Canada Regulations.
+Arcand was detained by the federal government for the duration of the World War II under the Defence of Canada Regulations.

-Early life and rise to prominence
+Early years

 Arcand was the son of Narcisse-Joseph-Philias Arcand, who was a carpenter and trade union official, and Marie-Anne (Mathieu).
-He is also the great uncle of the movie director, Denys Arcand.
+He is also the great-uncle of the movie director, Denys Arcand.
 Arcand was born into a family of 12 children and grew up in a house on Laurier street in Montreal.
 Narcisse Arcand was active in the Labour Party that advocated free education, old age pensions, health insurance and universal suffrage.
 The appeal of the Labour Party in Quebec was resisted by the Catholic Church, which was powerful at the time in Quebec, as priests instructed their congregations not to vote for the Labour Party.
-Though the Labour Party stated it was open to all, the party's rules explicitly banned Asians from joining, and the party's policies advocated the "absolute prohibition of Chinese immigration" to Canada, as Asians were considered as economic competitors of the caucasian working class.
+Though the Labour Party stated it was open to all, the party's rules explicitly banned Asians from joining, and the party's policies advocated the "absolute prohibition of Chinese immigration" to Canada, as Asians were considered as economic competitors of the Caucasian working class.
 Although the number of Chinese immigrants to Quebec was small—- the 1901 census showed there were 1,648,898 people living in Quebec of whom only 1,037 were Chinese immigrants—- their presence was sufficient to cause the formation of an "Anti-Yellow Peril League" many of whose members were also members of the Labour Party.
 Narcisse Arcand was very active in lobbying against Asian immigration, testifying in 1909 before the Royal Commission on Education, as long as Asian immigration continued, it would be impossible for the white working class to advance economically.
 From advocating a ban of Asian immigration to advocating a ban of all immigration was not a great difference, and soon Arcand was arguing for the cessation of all immigration.
 Arcand's son inherited his father's belief that immigration was a threat.
 However, Montreal at the time had a large English-speaking minority, and Adrien Arcand recalled later that he "was raised in an atmosphere not conducive to separatist and Anglophobic sentiments" as he knew many English-speakers as he was growing up and came to speak English fluently.